Join millions of Canadians who have already trusted Loans Canada

-The tax burden associated with income tax depends on the type of business the landlord runs.
-If you are a sole proprietor (an individual), the approach differs from corporations and partnerships.
+The tax burden associated with rental properties depends on the type of business the landlord runs.
+For instance, the approach for sole proprietors (individuals) differs compared to corporations and partnerships.

 Tax deductions are a matter of both money and time, and the expenses you can claim for rental income depend on both factors.
-Some costs are only claimable for the tax year in which the expense was incurred.
+Some costs can only be claimed for the tax year in which the expense was incurred.
 Other expenses can be claimed down the line.

 Current expenses are recurrent by nature.
-An example is lawn care, something that needs to be done regularly.
-The short intervals between the expense lend to its status as a current expense.
-Think of these expenses as temporary, where it is maintenance rather than improvement.
+An example is lawn care, which needs to be done regularly.
+The short intervals between these expenses lend to the status of ‘current expense’.
+Think of these expenses as temporary, which involve maintenance rather than improvement.

-Capital expenses are one-time matters, like running plumbing to the basement unit.
-It must be a part of the property, done with a view to making the property suitable for renting, and it should offer a lasting benefit.
+On the other hand, capital expenses are one-time matters, like running plumbing to the basement unit.
+It must be a part of the property and make the property suitable for renting.
 The difference between the two might sound like semantics, but it has very real tax implications.

 Current expenses are only deductible for the tax year in which they are incurred.
-You cannot deduct the cost of painting your walls two years ago for a rental this year, even if the tenant still benefits from that paint job.
+For instance, you can’t deduct the cost of painting your walls two years ago for a rental this year, even if the tenant still benefits from that paint job.

 Landlord And Rental Property Tax Deductions Canada